 Endangered Animals Camp

 Here at the museum, we like to draw from the native cultures of Canada and emphasize the importance of respecting our environment.
-Kids learn how our actions can disturb the delicate balancing act of the natural world and the importance of protecting it.
+Through programs such as our summer day camps, kids learn how our actions can disturb the delicate balancing act of the natural world and the importance of protecting it.
 In the past few decades, scientists have observed a rapid loss of biodiversity, with extinction rates estimated to more than 1000 times the natural extinction rate.
-Through the activities we do during Endangered Animals Week at camp, we hope to instill awareness and a sense of empathy for the plight of the animals around the world.
+Through the activities we do during Endangered Animals Camp, we hope to instill awareness and a sense of empathy for the plight of the animals around the world.

 Our trip across the globe starts in North America, the theme for Monday.
 We learn a lot of cool facts about polar bears, like how they slide on their belly to avoid breaking through thin ice (something there is a lot of with rapidly melting ice caps).
 The kids then get to make polar bear masks with cotton balls which are very fluffy and soft to touch!
 We also learn about bald eagles and make our very own.
 We do a scavenger hunt around the museum gallery where the campers get to identify and learn about other endangered animals of Canada.
 We finish off the last hour of camp when parents arrive by watching Ice Age!